symfony/symfony-docs/best_practices/forms.rst

 You can also
 :ref:`register your form type as a service <form-cookbook-form-field-service>`.
-This is only needed if your form type requires some dependencies to be injected by the container, otherwise it is just unnecessary overhead and therefore *not* recommended to do this for each and every form type class.
+This is only needed if your form type requires some dependencies to be injected by the container, otherwise it is unnecessary overhead and therefore *not* recommended to do this for all form type classes.

 Form Button Configuration
 -------------------------